typelevel/scalacheck/doc/UserGuide.md

 ### Stateful Testing

-We have described how ScalaCheck can be used to state properties about isolated parts - units - of your code (usually methods), and how such properties can be tested in an automated fashion.
+We have described how ScalaCheck can be used to state properties about isolated units of your code (usually methods), and how such properties can be tested in an automated fashion.
 However, sometimes you want to not only specify how a method should behave on its own, but also how a collection of methods should behave together, when used as an interface to a